 Amendments to IAS 1, Presentation of Financial Statements: the amendments specify the requirements for classifying liabilities as current or non-current by clarifying the requirements of IAS 1 when an entity expects to refinance or roll over an obligation under an existing loan facility.
 The amendments also have implications on the requirements related to covenant breaches.
 The amendments clarify: what is meant by a right to defer settlement; that a right to defer must exist at the end of the reporting period and that the classification is not affected by the likelihood that an entity will exercise its deferral right and that only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification.
-IAS 1, as amended, has not been endorsed by the EU yet.
-The Group will apply these amendments when effective.
-The presentation on the consolidated statement of financial position of the convertible bonds issued by the Group is in the scope of the amended guidance, which is not expected to have a significant impact upon adoption.
+The amendments will be effective for annual reporting periods beginning on or after 1 January 2024.
+The presentation on the consolidated statement of financial position of the convertible bonds issued by the Group is in the scope of the amended guidance, which is not expected to have a material impact upon adoption.